 A case - to house your modules.
 Ready made or custom built 19" rack flightcases are the easiest to use.

-This is the bare minimum really and will give you a synth somewhat like a SH-101.
+This is the bare minimum really and will give you a synth somewhat like a SH-101 but with more flexibility.

 For studio and home use you should also consider the cases from All Metal Parts in the UK as they have a good range of flat pack 19" rack (ie. 10U wide for 10 single width MOTM format modules) 5U, 6U and 10U metal cases with rack rails to the front and rear of the case.
 As an example their 5U high, 300mm deep case is part number AMP05007.
 They can also supply blank panels (eg. AMP130045) for any rear mounted power supplies and pairs of rack rails (AMP31002) for mounting your modules.

 Flightcase Warehouse in the UK can supply 19" rack sleeves and flightcases for a very good price.
 I recommend their custom service if you need a shallower case or backless case.

 To mount standard Oakley MOTM format modules into a 19" rack you will need a pair of either All Metal Part's AMP31002, Krisp1's 5U mounting rails or Synthcube's MOTM 19A rack mounting rails, for every 5U of height.

 Once you have your case sorted your first module should be the power supply.
 No module can work without a power supply so it makes sense to do this part first.
 Do not skimp on the power supply or the distribution system.
 Good quality power and cabling will save lots of time later on and will ensure your modular sounds good.
 The Oakley PSU is good quality, easy to build and a safe option.